This (updated) guide reviews all of the best low-fat dog foods this year.

 Offering the benefits of a low-fat and raw diet in one — Instinct’s Raw Boost Healthy Weight Dog Food is an easy recommendation for any dog owner.
 It features 25% less fat than the standard formula, making it easier on the stomach.
 The food contains crunchy kibble and freeze-dried chicken meat, which boosts the protein and gives the food a yummy taste.

 Besides that, the recipe provides L-carnitine, a compound that metabolizes body fat and makes your dog leaner and more muscular.
 Instinct Raw Boost is also suitable for sensitive and allergic dogs as it’s free from potatoes, grains, wheat, corn, and soy.
-The reduced calories in Instinct Raw Boost are highly digestible and will help your dog maintain optimal weight.
+The reduced calories in this recipe are easily digestible and will help your dog maintain optimal weight.

 Ratings: